-Geography: Geographic regions are defined by the principal focus of the investment mandate or, for a particular investment vehicle, the domicile of the underlying Commented [RR20]: We removed the change made in the first reading, to waive the use of an independent fiduciary for co-investments.

-Commented [RR21]: No change in intent, just greater clarification portfolio companies.
-The geographic breakdown shall be segregated by United States, Developed Markets (Non United States), North America and Non-Developed North America Markets.
+Geography: Geographic regions are defined by the principal focus of the investment mandate or, for a particular investment vehicle, the domicile of the underlying portfolio companies.
+The geographic breakdown shall be segregated by North America and Non-North America Markets.
 The following ranges and targets are to be reviewed and updated periodically to the Investment Committee: